akhilnev/Mood-Notetaker/README.md

 For full functionality with real API calls (optional):

-1. Open the `background/background.js` file
+1. Open the `config.js` file
-2. Replace `'your-api-key-here'` with your actual OpenAI API key
+2. Replace `'your-openai-api-key-here'` with your actual OpenAI API key
 3. Reload the extension

 If you don't add an API key, the extension will use simulated data for demonstration purposes.